ericsonga/APCSAReview/_sources/Unit6-Arrays/ArrayParsonsPractice.rst

    :adaptive:
    :noindent:

    The following program segment should double each element in the array then print out the new value -- so (1,2,3,4,5) should become (2,4,6,8,10).
 But, the blocks have been mixed up.
 Drag the blocks from the left and put them in the correct order on the right.
-Click the <i>Check Me</i> button to check your solution.</p>
+Click the Check button to check your solution.</p>
    -----
    int[] arr = {1, 2, 3, 4, 5};
    =====